Search

 Let’s recap the main points of this blog post.

-Make online testing is very important because it allows us to have direct feedback on how our model is performing.
+Making online testing is very important because it allows us to have direct feedback on how our model is performing.
 All the obtained results are computed on user interactions, which are the most reliable form of the relevance expression.

 • Reduces variance: in the interleaving approach, unlike A/B testing, there isn’t a separation of the users in groups.
 Here the same user evaluates at the same time both the models, making it possible to execute a direct comparison between them.
 This approach overcomes the problem of the users’ variance that can come out with the query traffic separation.